JetBrains/compose-multiplatform/tutorials/HTML/Events_Handling/README.md

 ```

 There are more event listeners supported out of the box.
-We plan to add the documentation for them later on.
-In the meantime, you can find all supported event listeners in the [source code](https://github.com/JetBrains/compose-multiplatform/blob/master/web/core/src/jsMain/kotlin/org/jetbrains/compose/web/attributes/EventsListenerScope.kt).
+You can find all supported event listeners in the [source code](https://github.com/JetBrains/compose-multiplatform/blob/master/html/core/src/jsMain/kotlin/org/jetbrains/compose/html/attributes/EventsListenerScope.kt).

 ### Runnable example